forrestjgq/lsp/thread/pwpt/pthread6.md

 }
 ```

 Now, imagine you are writing a library that manages network server connections, and you create a thread for each network connection that listens for service requests.
-In your prepare fork handler you lock all of the library's mutexes to make sure the child's state is consistent and recoverable.
-In your parent fork handler you unlock those mutexes and return.
-When designing the child fork handler, you need to decide exactly what a fork means to your library.
+In your *prepare* fork handler you lock all of the library's mutexes to make sure the child's state is consistent and recoverable.
+In your *parent* fork handler you unlock those mutexes and return.
+When designing the *child* fork handler, you need to decide exactly what a `fork` means to your library.
 If you want to retain all network connections in the child, then you would create a new listener thread for each connection and record their identifiers in the appropriate data structures before releasing the mutexes.
-If you want the child to begin with no open connections, then you would locate the existing parent connection data structures and free them, closing the associated files that were propagated by fork.
+If you want the child to begin with no open connections, then you would locate the existing parent connection data structures and free them, closing the associated files that were propagated by `fork`.

 ## 6.2 exec

-The exec function isn't affected much by the presence of threads.
-The function of exec is to wipe out the current program context and replace it with a new program.
-A call to exec immediately terminates all threads in the process except the thread calling exec.
+The `exec` function isn't affected much by the presence of threads.
+The function of `exec` is to wipe out the current program context and replace it with a new program.
+A call to `exec` immediately terminates all threads in the process except the thread calling `exec`.
 They do not execute cleanup handlers or thread-specific data destructors-the threads simply cease to exist.

-All synchronization objects also vanish, except for pshared mutexes (mutexes created using the `pthread_process_shared` attribute value) and pshared condition variables, which remain usable as long as the shared memory is mapped by some process.
-You should, however, unlock any pshared mutexes that the current process may have locked-the system will not unlock them for you.
+All synchronization objects also vanish, except for *pshared* mutexes (mutexes created using the `PTHREAD_PROCESS_SHARED` attribute value) and *pshared* condition variables, which remain usable as long as the shared memory is mapped by some process.
+You should, however, unlock any *pshared* mutexes that the current process may have locked-the system will not unlock them for you.

 ## 6.3 Process exit

-In a nonthreaded program, an explicit call to the exit function has the same effect as returning from the program's main function.
+In a nonthreaded program, an explicit call to the `exit` function has the same effect as returning from the program's `main` function.
 The process exits.
 Pthreads adds the `pthread_exit` function, which can be used to cause a single thread to exit while the process continues.
-In a threaded program, therefore, you call exit when you want the process to exit, or `pthread_exit` when you want only the calling thread to exit.
+In a threaded program, therefore, you call `exit` when you want the process to exit, or `pthread_exit` when you want only the calling thread to exit.

-In a threaded program, main is effectively the "thread start function" for the process's initial thread.
-Although returning from the start function of any other thread terminates that thread just as if it had called `pthread_exit`, returning from main terminates the process.
+In a threaded program, `main` is effectively the "thread start function" for the process's initial thread.
+Although returning from the start function of any other thread terminates that thread just as if it had called `pthread_exit`, returning from `main` terminates the process.
 All memory (and threads) associated with the process evaporate.
 Threads do not run cleanup handlers or thread-specific data destructors.
-Calling exit has the same effect.
+Calling `exit` has the same effect.

-When you don't want to make use of the initial thread or make it wait for other threads to complete, you can exit from main by calling `pthread_exit` rather than by returning or calling exit.
-Calling `pthread_exit` from main will terminate the initial thread without affecting the other threads in the process, allowing them to continue and complete normally.
+When you don't want to make use of the initial thread or make it wait for other threads to complete, you can exit from `main` by calling `pthread_exit` rather than by returning or calling `exit`.
+Calling `pthread_exit` from `main` will terminate the initial thread without affecting the other threads in the process, allowing them to continue and complete normally.

-The exit function provides a simple way to shut down the entire process.
+The `exit` function provides a simple way to shut down the entire process.
 For example, if a thread determines that data has been severely corrupted by some error, it may be dangerous to allow the program to continue to operate on the data.
 When the program is somehow broken, it might be dangerous to attempt to shut down the application threads cleanly.
-In that case, you might call exit to stop all processing immediately.
+In that case, you might call `exit` to stop all processing immediately.

 ## 6.4 Stdio

-Pthreads specifies that the ANSI C standard I/O [stdio) functions are thread-safe.
-Because the stdio package requires static storage for output buffers and file state, stdio implementations will use synchronization, such as mutexes or semaphores.
+Pthreads specifies that the ANSI C standard I/O (*stdio*) functions are thread-safe.
+Because the *stdio* package requires static storage for output buffers and file state, *stdio* implementations will use synchronization, such as mutexes or semaphores.

-### 6.4.1 flockfile and funlockfile
+### 6.4.1 `flockfile` and `funlockfile`

 ```c
 void flockfile (FILE *file);
 int ftrylockfile (FILE *file);
 void funlockfile (FILE *file);
 ```

-In some cases, it is important that a sequence of stdio operations occur in uninterrupted sequence; for example, a prompt followed by a read from the terminal, or two writes that need to appear together in the output file even if another thread attempts to write data between the two stdio calls.
-Therefore, Pthreads adds a mechanism to lock a file and specifies how file locking interacts with internal stdio locking.
-To write a prompt string to stdin and read a response from stdout without allowing another thread to read from stdin or write to stdout between the two, you would need to lock both stdin and stdout around the two calls as shown in the following program, flock.c.
+In some cases, it is important that a sequence of *stdio* operations occur in uninterrupted sequence; for example, a prompt followed by a read from the terminal, or two writes that need to appear together in the output file even if another thread attempts to write data between the two *stdio* calls.
+Therefore, Pthreads adds a mechanism to lock a file and specifies how file locking interacts with internal *stdio* locking.
+To write a prompt string to *stdout* and read a response from *stdin* without allowing another thread to read from *stdin* or write to *stdout* between the two, you would need to lock both *stdin* and *stdout* around the two calls as shown in the following program, `flock.c`.

-This is the important part: Two separate calls to flockfile are made, one for each of the two file streams.
-To avoid possible deadlock problems within stdio, Pthreads recommends always locking input streams before output streams, when you must lock both.
-That's good advice, and I've taken it by locking stdin before stdout.
+[20-21] This is the important part: Two separate calls to `flockfile` are made, one for each of the two file streams.
+To avoid possible deadlock problems within *stdio*, Pthreads recommends always locking input streams before output streams, when you must lock both.
+That's good advice, and I've taken it by locking *stdin* before *stdout.*

-The two calls to funlockfile must, of course, be made in the opposite order.
-Despite the specialized call, you are effectively locking mutexes within the stdio library, and you should respect a consistent lock hierarchy.
+[30-31] The two calls to `funlockfile` must, of course, be made in the opposite order.
+Despite the specialized call, you are effectively locking mutexes within the *stdio* library, and you should respect a consistent lock hierarchy.

 ```c
 /*  flock.c  */